 Around 1920 artists of the avant-garde abandoned Montmartre to moved to Montparnasse, shifting the core of Paris's artistic and cultural life to the area around Montparnasse.
-Picasso, Chagall, Modigliani, Miro, Kandinsky, Hemingway, Henry Miller and Cocteau as well as political exiles such as Trotsky & Lenin all hung out here at various times.
+Picasso, Chagall, Modigliani, Miro, Kandinsky, Hemingway, Henry Miller, Mondrian and Cocteau as well as political exiles such as Trotsky & Lenin all hung out here at various times.

 Montpamasse remained an artistic center until the mid 30's.
 Since the construction of the massive new Montparnasse train station as well as the addition of many fashionable cafes, bars, restaurant sand cinemas.